ylabrj/NanoVNA_Load_Windows10/README.md

 NanoVNA has already branched into 2 hardware versions - the original __NanoVNA__ and __NanoVNA-H__.

 It's not always clear which one you are getting, since some identify it on the label, some don't, and on some it's incorrect.
-My NanoVNA-H unit only says NanoVNA on the label.

 To identify the version:

 1. Turn on the unit